Floresj12atwit/SpaceShooterUsingQuadTree/README.md

 The quadtree is visualized at each frame to show it working in real time.
 Some enemies may exist on the border of a quadrant leading them to be destroyed when they are not near a proper collision.
 This game currently has three levels and a boss fight but can be edited to have more if so desired.

+The game is run from the HelloApplication file found in the